 The Northwest Journal of Communication (NWJC) is a scholarly, peer reviewed publication dedicated to understanding human and mass communication in all forms.
 The journal is indexed by Ebscohost.

 Aims and Scope:

-NWJC represents the diversity of the discipline, thus all theoretical approaches and methods of scholarly inquiry are welcome.
+NWJC represents the diversity of the discipline, thus we welcome contributions related to any area of communication and from all theoretical and methodological perspectives.
 Submissions are expected to make original contributions to academic research in communication studies and should be theoretically sophisticated, methodologically sound, and make important advancements to human or mass communication scholarship.
-Submissions should not currently be under review for publication at another outlet.
-Acceptance rates range, depending on the issue, from 15-25 percent.
+Manuscripts will be considered as they are received, and all submissions undergo rigorous peer review.
+Acceptance rates range, depending on the issue, from 15-20 percent.

-General formatting and style guidelines: manuscripts should be submitted electronically as a Microsoft Word file.
-The main document should be double-spaced, in Times New Roman fort, with one-inch margins on all sides, and all pages should be numbered consecutively.
-Submissions should follow the most recent edition of the Publication Manual of the American Psychological Association or the Chicago Manual of Style.
+Manuscripts should be submitted electronically as a Microsoft Word file.
+The main document should be double-spaced, in Times New Roman font, with one-inch margins on all sides, and all pages should be numbered consecutively.
+Manuscripts should conform to the most recent edition of the Publication Manual of the American Psychological Association (APA).

 Andrea A. McCracken, Ph.D.

-Editor, Northwest Journal of Communication
+Editor, The Northwest Journal of Communication